Techmo27/simple-js-app-EV/README.md

 **Project description**

-*I am building a small Pokedex App using HTML, CSS, and JavaScript that loads data about Pokemon from an external API so that the user is able to view data points of those Pokemons in detail and on demand.*
+*Pokédex is a small application which allows the usesr to view a list of 150 Pokémons.
+By clicking on the Pokémon name the user is able to view more details on demand.

+**Key Features**

+● Load data from an external API (https://www.pokemon.com/us/pokedex/) ● View a list of Pokémons
+● On clicking, view details on modal pop-up

 **Project dependencies**

-* JavaScript version
+* JavaScript ES6 version
 * ESLint rules

-**API**
+* Bootstarp 5

-* Pokemon API
+* jQuery